How To Install Node.js on Debian 11

 nvm uninstall node_version

-If the version you are targeting is not the current active version, you just can use the above command to remove it.
+If the version you are targeting is not the current active version, you can just use the above command to remove it.

 Conclusion

 Hope you enjoy this article about How To Install Node.js on Debian 11.
+Please subscribe to us on Facebook, X, and YouTube.

 Stay informed and not overwhelmed, subscribe now!